 - Definition Paraneoplastic Syndromes:

 - Dictionary Syndromes - are a group of rare degenerative disorders that are triggered by a person's immune system response to a neoplasm, or cancerous tumor.
-Neurologic paraneoplastic syndromes are believed paresthesia explain.
+Neurologic paraneoplastic syndromes are believed paresthesia meaning.